willumz/generic-pseudocode-vscode/README.md

 ## Release Notes

+### 1.0.2

+- Bugfix which prevented comments in functions and procedures

 ### 1.0.1

 - Minor changes to extension information

 ### 1.0.0

-Initial release with syntax highlighting and snippets for basic statements and definitions.
+- Initial release with syntax highlighting and snippets for basic statements and definitions.